rncbc/qpwgraph/docs/qpwgraph_patchbay-user_manual.md

 If checked, all pinned connections will be automatically disconnected when the current patchbay is deactivated.

+## Manage... dialog

+Manages the currently loaded patchbay, allowing to remove and cleanup connection rules that are no longer used, obsolete or not applicable anymore.

 ---
 Credits: @Lootre (a.k.a.
 Thomas Lachat).